Maritim Hotel Darmstadt

 Every year, it's time to light up "Long Ludwig", the monument to Grand Duke Ludwig I. Nearly 30,000 LED fairy lights illuminate this column, a landmark of Darmstadt, City of Science and centre of the Jugendstil art movement, heralding the start of the Christmas season.
 And once again this year, the traditional Darmstadt Christmas Market will fill the city centre with a feast for the eyes, tempting aromas and international flair.
 The Christmas Market between the Residenzschloss and the historic Town Hall has been a fixture in the annual event calendar ever since 1947.

 The Schlossgrabenfest is the largest music festival in the Hessen region and one of the biggest free open-air events in Germany.
-It has taken place on the last weekend in May in the environs of the Residenzschloss in Darmstadt every year since 1999.
+It has taken place in the environs of the Residenzschloss in Darmstadt every year since 1999.
 The musical spectrum extends from rock, pop, electro, reggae and hip-hop to soul and jazz.